publishing.co.uk

 • You'll actively use the free-promo and Countdown tools to drive series reads.

-For these authors, KU page-read income often exceeds what wide sales would earn, and the promo tools are genuinely useful.
+For these authors, KU page-read income can, for the right series, exceed what wide sales would earn, and the promo tools are genuinely useful.

 Go wide if...